TylerTemp/SaintsField/Docs~/README.md

 *   `string color = null`: the color of the line.
 If it starts with `#`, use html hex color, otherwise use as a callback.
 This overrides the `eColor`.
 *   `float dotted = -1f`: when `>=0`, draw dotted line instead.

+You can also use `DrawLineShowIf`/`DrawLineHideIf` to control its visibility programmatically.
+They share the same syntax as `ShowIf`/`HideIf`.

 And also `DrawLineFrom`, `DrawLineTo` as a shortcut to connect current field with another:

 *   `string target = null`: target point of the line from current field